CanDIG/mohccn-omop-etl/README.md

 If you are setting up a new microservice that will be a part of the CanDIGv2 stack, you will most likely need to edit the files below, otherwise they can be deleted from the repo.

-### Dockerfile

-- Edit the Dockerfile with the correct names and paths that are relevant to your microservice.

-- Add or remove the installed packages as needed

-- Choose between using alpine or debian as the base operating system - we have found alpine can be slow for some applications

-### uWSGI config file

-If your service will be communicating with other services in the network using the web server gateway interface, you will need to edit the configuration file.

-#### `uwsgi.ini`

-This sets the configuration for uwsgi.
-You will need to add the name of the app and the port number as a minimum.
-The processes and [harakiri](https://uwsgi-docs.readthedocs.io/en/latest/Glossary.html) values can also be updated based on your needs.

-### Github Actions

-Templates for two Github actions ymls are in the [`.github/workflows/`](.github/workflows) directory and should be edited to suit the needs of the microservice.

-#### `dispatch-actions.yml`

-This action automatically makes a PR to the main [CanDIGv2 repo stack](https://github.com/CanDIG/CanDIGv2) to update the submodule each time a PR is merged into develop.

-Edit this file with the appropriate submodule path on line 26.

 #### `test.yml`

 This action assumes you have setup tests in the repo using [pytest](https://docs.pytest.org/en/7.4.x/).